microsoft/robustdg/README.md

 train ---<more params>
 ```

+# Demo

+A quick introduction on how to use our repository can be accessed here in the [notebook](https://github.com/microsoft/robustdg/docs/notebook/robustdg_getting_started.ipynb)

+# Reproducing results from the paper

-# MNIST and Fashion MNIST
+## MNIST and Fashion MNIST

 The commands below would train and evaluate models corresponding to the Table 1, Table 2 and Table 3 in the paper